smithlabcode/ribotricer/docs/cmd-manual.rst

 Translation profile analysis
 ============================
 Once we have the bams, we are ready for downstream analysis.
-We will use our ribocop_ tool for all downstream analysis.
+The downstream step often involves a number of steps.
+The following list summarises these steps along with their recommended values (whereve applicable):

+* Quality Control
+    - Number of uniquely mapping reads : >=5M
+    - Periodicity : TODO
+    - Ratio of CDS/(5'UTR+3'UTR) : >1 after length normalization
+    - Fragment length distribution : Peak around 28-31 nt

+* Metagene analysis
+   - P-site offsets : Around 12-14 nt upstream of the start codon when counting based on 5'end

 Counting uniquely mapped reads